Lucknow Mahotsav | 2026 Date & Details

 Days 6-7: Dance and Drama

 Kathak performances take center stage, but you’ll also catch Bharatanatyam, Odissi, and contemporary dance forms.
 Theatre groups perform plays in Hindi and Urdu, many telling stories from Lucknow’s glorious past.
-Street theatre and nukkad natak add spontaneity to structured programs.
+Street theatre and nukkad natak add spontaneity to the structured programs.

 Days 8-9: Food Festival Peak